Vorselon/5e-Homebrew-Death-Knight/Main.md

 ### Mind Freeze
 7th Level Feature
 Whenever you hit with a weapon attack, you may expend 3 Runic Power to freeze the mind of your target.
 A creature affected by Mind Freeze has disadvantage on saving throws made to maintain its concentration until the end of your turn.

+### Chains of Ice
+7th Level Feature
+1 runic power, 30 foot range, action, creature within range must succeed on a Strength saving throw or have their movement speed reduced by half.

+Empowerment: Spend 1 Runic Power to increase the range by 30 feet or increase the save DC by 2.

+### Remorseless Winter
+15th Level Feature
+5 runic power, 5 foot radius centered on you, lasts until the end of your next turn. upon entering, creature of your choice has to make con save or be petrified for one minute. end of each of its turns a creature gets to make another saving throw, ending the effect on a success.

+empower: as a bonus action, spend 3 runic power to extend the effect until the end of your next turn.

 ## Blood